Today's Articles

 Palmer Hayden created a painting series on Black folk hero John Henry.
 This series consisted of 12 works and took ten years to complete.
 John Henry was a strong, heroic Black man who used a hammer to create railroads and tunnels through mountains.

-His works had other exhibitions, including at the New Jersey State Museum and the Galerie Bernheim-Jeune.
+His works have also been exhibited, including at the New Jersey State Museum and the Galerie Bernheim-Jeune.
 Palmer Hayden was a great artist who made many visual contributions to this country.
 He died on February 18, 1973.

 To be an Artist